@classmethod

 or Java static methods.
 If you want

-those, see staticmethod()
+those, see staticmethod() in this

 section.